A funny thing happened the first time walking became “daily” instead of “when life allows.”

 Recovery improved in a way that was hard to describe without sounding like a yoga poster.

-Muscle growth didn’t magically explode, but it stopped feeling like it was fighting against the rest of my life.
+Muscle growth didn’t suddenly explode, but it stopped feeling like it was fighting against the rest of my life.

 The first myth to kill: walking isn’t “just cardio”